Monday, December 11, 2023

 This is a far cry what we see today, with Muslims being required to pray and memorize the Quran in Arabic, a language that they don't typically understand.
 Was this the original purpose of sending the message in Arabic?

-Quran Was only sent to Arabs in Arabic, so that They Might Understand
+Quran Was Sent in Arabic, so that Arabs Might Understand

 If the Quran was meant for all people, why was it sent down in the obscure language of Arabic?